Fajr nafl prayer: Presentation

-The supererogatory or optional dawn prayer is a pair of rakats which are offered to God (Allah) Almighty just before performing the obligatory Fajr prayer which is fard.
+The optional dawn prayer is a pair of rakats which are offered to God just before performing the obligatory Fajr prayer which is fard.

 This nafilah is considered by Muslim jurists (fuqaha) to be a confirmed Sunnah, and it represents the beginning of the daytime prayers of the Muslim day, while the Witr is the closing of the nighttime prayers just after the Chafa'a prayer.

 This Fajr nafilah is included in the prayers of regular Nafl prayers (ar - صلاة النافلة), which are the Sunnah prayers that follow the five obligatory prayers (الصَّلَوَاتُ الْخَمْسَةُ).

-This supererogatory is performed before the obligatory dawn prayer, is classified as a confirmed Sunnah according to Islamic legal evidence, is made of two rakates before the Fajr prayer are sealed with one taslim, and Muhammad used to preserve it in his home, in his travel, and advise his companions (Sahaba) to pray it.
+This optional prayer performed before the obligatory dawn prayer is classified as a confirmed Sunnah according to Islamic law, is made of two rakates before the Fajr prayer are sealed with one taslim, and Muhammad performed them and advised his companions (Sahaba) to.

-Muhammad confirmed it by doing it when he was not traveling, and even when he was on the move, as he preserved it and never left it, and encouraged it in the hadith that Imam Muslim ibn al-Hajjaj narrated in his book Sahih Muslim within the chapter on traveler's prayer:
+Muhammad encouraged it in the hadith that Imam Muslim ibn al-Hajjaj narrated in his book Sahih Muslim within the chapter on traveler's prayer:

-Imam Al-Tabarani also narrated in his book Al-Mu'jam al-Kabir another hadith about the encouragement of this supererogatory, which reads:
+Imam Al-Tabarani also has another hadith in his book Al-Mu'jam al-Kabir about the encouragement of this prayer, which reads: